Last updated on November 19th, 2019 at 11:56 am

 The Don CeSar, which appears like a pink mirage as you cross onto St. Pete Beach, was railroad magnate Henry Plant’s dream.
 Opening in 1928 and always a startling shade of pink, it’s been known as the Pink Castle, the pink Lady or the Pink Palace.
-All 277 rooms were completely renovated in 1973 and it’s now known as Loew’s Don CeSar Hotel.
+All 277 rooms were completely renovated in 1973.
 (This is the Florida hotel, where in 1932, Scott and Zelda partied.)

 Tip for visiting: You’ll get free parking (otherwise very expensive) if you have a meal or get an ice cream.
 (A drink at the bar won’t get you free parking any longer.)

 In nearby St. Petersburg is The Vinoy Renaissance Resort and Golf Club which opened in 1925 as the Vinoy Hotel.
 Famous for its pink facade and bell-tower, it was the most expensive hotel in the city at the time ($20 per night) and proudly featured a two-story ballroom and exquisite lobby.
 Owned by the Marriott chain today, the hotel offers a spa and golf course.